faheem-mfm98/git-learning-repo/README.md

 ### Convert a local Directory into a Git Repository

-To make a directory that is on your machine available on version control system such github, first open the directory in the terminal and then run:
+To make a directory (folder) that is on your machine available on version control system such github, first open the directory in the terminal and then run:

 ```
 git init
 ```

-Your directory will be tracked by git and will be version controlled by git.
+Your directory will be tracked by git and will be version-controlled by git.

 ### Getting A Local Access to a Repository